- Financial planning

 Thankfully, there are many ways to reduce your Capital Gains Tax bill.
 In this article, we look at the basics of CGT and highlight a number of strategies that could help you lower your future CGT liabilities.

 Capital Gains Tax is a tax that you can be required to pay when you sell or dispose of an asset for a profit.
 Assets that can be liable to CGT include property, shares, investment funds, jewellery, paintings, coins, stamps, and business assets.

 Everyone in the UK has an annual Capital Gains Tax allowance.
-For the 2020-21 tax year, this is £12,300.
+For the 2021-22 tax year, and until April 2026, this is £12,300.
 This means that any gains realised under this amount incur no Capital Gains Tax.